Junior Wardens news

 2 April 2023

-The Junior Wardens support the ABP Marathon every year, which helps raise money for numerous charities across the local area and nationally.
+The Junior Wardens support the ABP Marathon every year.
+This helps to raise money for numerous charities both locally and nationally.
 We run the largest water station with over 20 volunteers at Coopers Lane, Woolston.
-It was a bit colder this year, but this didn’t dampen spirits, giving out water and cheering on the runners.
+It was a bit colder this year, but this did not dampen spirits.
+The team kept giving out water and cheering on the runners.

-Corporate Plan: promote healthy living and create healthier environments.
+Corporate Plan goal: promote healthy living and create healthier environments.

 4 April 2023

 The Junior Wardens held a residents consultation day at Wyndham Court, Central.
-The consultation was about the central garden area of Wyndham, and what we could do to brighten the area and make it more useable for residents.
-We had a range of games to engage with the young people, the Hawk Man who keeps the pigeons at bay at Wyndham as well as Hot Dogs and refreshments.
-We will be using all the feedback to lead on works in the future.
+The consultation was about the central garden area of Wyndham.
+We asked what we could do to brighten the area and make it more useable for residents.
+We had a range of games to engage with the young people.
+We also invited the Hawk Man who keeps the pigeons at bay at Wyndham.
+Hot dogs and refreshments were served.
+All the feedback will guide our works in the future.

 5 April 2023

-The Junior Wardens in conjunction with Tenant Engagement ran a residents day at Wharncliffe Rd, Woolston approximately six months ago in an attempt to start a new residents group.
-Since then, a group was set up, not only with good attendance but the first group to have children sitting as members.
+The Junior Wardens ran a residents day at Wharncliffe Rd, Woolston approximately six months ago.
+This was in conjunction with Tenant Engagement.
+The goal was to start a new residents group.
+A group has since been set up.
+It has good attendance and is the first group to have children sitting as members.

 One of the first ideas to come from the group was to re-start the Sunset gardening club at Riverside House.

-After meeting with the residents, we arranged a Junior Warden gardening project to provide the residents with their own garden area.
-With support from the Wardens Project Team, residents, and local children we set about building the new garden area.
-Well done to all involved.
+After meeting with the residents, we arranged a Junior Warden gardening project to provide a garden area.
+The Wardens Project Team, residents, and local children, worked with us to build the new garden area.
+Well done to all involved!

 Resident Comment: "After a previous event with Ian we have received a much-needed boost to get the gardening club back up and running.
 We are encouraging children to get involved & they are so excited.
 The club has also brought families together from the blocks, building a stronger local community, Thank you, Fiona.”

-Corporate Plan.
-Create more attractive, and welcoming green and open spaces.
+Corporate Plan goal: Create more attractive and welcoming green and open spaces.

 12 April 2023

-The Junior Wardens in conjunction with Community Engagement ran a Love Where You Live event in Bentley Green last Summer.
-At this event, local residents had the chance to talk to us and share their ideas on what they wanted to see improved in the area.
-One idea was to do a mural on the kick wall in the park that had been graffitied.
-The local children did some designs and gave us their ideas which we put together and re-visited the children at the park in February half term so they could choose their favourites.
+The local children made some designs and gave us their ideas.
+We put these together and re-visited the children at the park over February half-term so they could choose their favourites.
 In the Easter break, we invited the children back to put their designs onto the wall with support from a local artist.

-Corporate Plan.
-Create cleaner, more attractive, and welcoming green and open spaces.
+Corporate Plan goal: Create cleaner, more attractive, and welcoming green and open spaces.

 20 April 2023

-The Junior Wardens launched its first school litter picking group at St Mary’s CE Primary School.
-CLC kindly sponsored us, supplying litter pickers, high viz vests, hoops, and bags.
+The Junior Wardens launched their first school litter picking group at St Mary’s CE Primary School.
+CLC kindly sponsored us, supplying litter pickers, high visibility vests, hoops, and bags.

 The idea is the school takes a group of pupils out on a weekly basis to litter pick.
 On their walk they collect general waste and recycling into relevant bags, learning as they go about what as a city we can and can’t recycle.
 They then report numbers of bags of waste and recycling as well as issues such as fly tipping, back to the council using an online form.
 On the day we collected over 15 bags of litter, including seven of recycling and eight of waste.